Foster For Sarge’s Animal Rescue Foundation, Inc.

 - There will be plenty of opportunities to foster, so there is no pressure to take a specific animal if you are hesitant.

-- Foster parents come to our shelter located in Waynesville, NC to pick up the foster animal to take home.
+- Foster parents come to our facility located in Waynesville, NC to pick up the foster animal to take home.
 At that time, volunteers receive information about the animal’s condition and needs.

 - Foster parents may need to bring the animal to Sarge’s periodically to be examined by our team, receive vaccinations, or have new photographs taken.